Parameterized Quantum Circuits as Feature Maps: Representation Quality and Readout Effects in Multispectral Land-Cover Classification: Class-Level Confidence Intervals Class-Level Confidence Intervals

-For the appendix tables, we report 95\% confidence intervals (CI) over the five training seeds ($n=5$).
-For a metric value $x$ computed per seed, the CI half-width is computed using a Student-$t$ interval:
+For the appendix tables, accuracy is first averaged over the nine one-vs-one pairs involving each class for a fixed training seed.
+The 95\% confidence-interval half-width is then computed over the five seeds as